lemmonation/spine/README.md

 with corresponding edge file and dataset name contained in ``./data`` folder.

 To evaluate the performance by Pearson and Spearman correlation instead of classification accuracy, set ``--CORR True``.

+To run SPINE and SPINE-p, deactive and active ``--PRETRAIN`` respectively.

 For more options, please check ``main.py``.